 Need Legal Advice?
 Contact Us Now

 If you suffered harm due to malpractice on the part of a medical assistant or registered nurse, it’s critical to consult with a knowledgeable medical malpractice attorney.
-With over 15 years of experience, the compassionate Indiana injury lawyer at the Law Office of Kelley J. Johnson know how to handle these complex claims to fight for the justice and compensation you deserve.
+With nearly 20 years of experience, the compassionate Indiana injury lawyer at the Law Office of Kelley J. Johnson know how to handle these complex claims to fight for the justice and compensation you deserve.

 Our medical malpractice attorney is available to review your case and answer your questions today.
 Contact us at 833-4MEDMAL, chat live, or fill out an online contact form for a free case evaluation.